arashnm80/arashnm80.github.io/handbook.md

 - Universe has no center.
 - Qui ose gagne
 - The Joker - Heath Ledger: “If you're good at something, never do it for free.”
+- At one point I got tired of watching movies and decided to turn my life into a great movie.

 </details>